 Lee Hunter

-Touring folk festivals between 1992 and 2014, Lee was half of the well recognized duo, Tammerlin, which toured through the Mid-Atlantic coast and Southeastern U.S., as well as across France.
+Touring folk festivals between 1992 and 2014, Hunter was half of the well recognized duo, Tammerlin, which toured through the Mid-Atlantic Coast and Southeastern U.S., as well as across France.

-Playing a plethora of instruments which includes a double neck guitar, xylophone, mandolin, marimba, piano, acoustic guitar, and various mallet instruments, Lee flexes her musical range to the max.
+Playing a plethora of instruments which includes a double neck guitar, xylophone, mandolin, marimba, piano, acoustic guitar, and various mallet instruments, Hunter flexes her musical range to the max.

-Lee is currently focusing on her own music, and continues her outreach for schools and community groups.
+Hunter is currently focusing on her own music, and continues her outreach to schools and community groups.

 Have a Question?